-I. Develop interpersonal skills necessary to communicate effectively with patients, families, nursing staff, mid-level healthcare providers, ancillary staff, medical students, fellow residents, and attending staff.
-Create an atmosphere of collegiality and mutual respect with all providers involved in patient care.
-Talk to family members about sensitive issues that relate to a patient's illness, e.g. coping with the patient's altered needs in his/her home setting.
-Demonstrate skills to counsel patients regarding arthroplasty and the risks and benefits.
+1. Develop interpersonal skills necessary to communicate effectively with patients, families, nursing staff, mid-level healthcare providers, ancillary staff, medical students, fellow residents, and attending staff.
+Create an atmosphere of collegiality and mutual respect with all providers involved in the care of patients.
+Talk to patients and family members about sensitive issues that relate to a patient's illness, e.g. loss of function, need for major surgery, and coping with the patient's altered needs in his/her home setting.
 Write an effective and timely consultation note that summarizes the findings and recommendations of the orthopaedist and clarifies the continued role and responsibility of the consultant.
-Maintain comprehensive, timely and legible medical records.
-Progress in the ability to educate and counsel patients from the PGY2 to PGY5 year from addressing routine care issues to discussing such complex and difficult issues as loss of limb, diagnosis of prosthetic joint infection, and the need for staged procedures.
-By PGY5 year, demonstrate leadership and act as a role model to junior residents and provide feedback to help guide their development in this competency.
+Share knowledge with team members to foster an environment of learning.
+Interpret and describe radiographic findings to peers effectively using commonly accepted descriptors.